SatoshiumAI/.github/faq.md

 - Core logic and schemas
 - Specifications and documentation
 - Interfaces and tools
-- Agent concepts and simulations
+- Concept exploration and simulations
 - Educational and public-facing components

 This structure allows development to remain: